House Democratic campaign arm announces 8-figure diversity outreach effort

 Paid media has also historically been ineffective in reaching diverse audiences due to a lack of cultural competence or general-audience targeting.

 “We know how important it is to have ongoing culturally inclusive and resonate outreach with voters of color including in TV, digital, print, mail, and radio, through in-district organizing staff, and informed by in-depth research and polling.
 P.O.W.E.R.
-The People builds on the DCCC’s prior cycles of engagement with communities of color to tell the story of how Democrats are delivering for working people, and the danger Republicans pose to our fundamental rights,” said DCCC National Engagement Director Mariafernanda Zacarias.
+The People builds on the DCCC’s prior cycles of engagement with communities of color to tell the story of how Democrats are delivering for working people, and the danger Republicans pose to our fundamental rights,” said Mariafernanda Zacarias, DCCC national engagement director.

 The campaign’s timing, 10 months before the general election, breaks a pattern of late investment in communities of color, a recurrent problem that’s contributed to voter disinterest.